hsivonen/encoding_rs/README.md

 ## Rust Version Compatibility

-It is a goal to support the latest stable Rust, the latest nightly Rust and the version of Rust that's used for Firefox Nightly (currently 1.29.0).
+It is a goal to support the latest stable Rust, the latest nightly Rust and the version of Rust that's used for Firefox Nightly.

-These are tested on Travis.
+At this time, there is no firm commitment to support a version older than what's required by Firefox, and there is no commitment to treat MSRV changes as semver-breaking, because this crate depends on `cfg-if`, which doesn't appear to treat MSRV changes as semver-breaking, so it would be useless for this crate to treat MSRV changes as semver-breaking.

-Additionally, beta and the oldest known to work Rust version (currently 1.29.0) are tested on Travis.
-The oldest Rust known to work is tested as a canary so that when the oldest known to work no longer works, the change can be documented here.
-At this time, there is no firm commitment to support a version older than what's required by Firefox.
-The oldest supported Rust is expected to move forward rapidly when `packed_simd` can replace the `simd` crate without performance regression.
+As of 2020-11-02, MSRV appears to be Rust 1.31.0.

 ## Compatibility with rust-encoding